CodeYourFuture/immersive-go-course/website/content/partnerships/_index.md

 CYF+ is an immersive education programme involving guided independent study and a work placement.

+The core offering of CYF+ is to de-risk hiring high-potential junior engineers from diverse backgrounds into high-impact jobs.

 We partner with top-of-industry tech companies to hire excellent diverse and disadvantaged people into junior roles where they thrive.

 Previously we have run this programme to train software-engineering focused SREs, and we can support other software- and data-engineering focused roles.

 ## Who is Code Your Future?

 [Code Your Future](https://codeyourfuture.io/) is an established charity based primarily in the UK providing a year-long part-time bootcamp to get disadvantaged people into good jobs in tech.
-(See the [curriculum overview for the main course](https://deploy-preview-530--cyf-curriculum.netlify.app/overview/).)  <!--TODO: Link to a deployed version of this overview when there is one-->

 The CYF+ programme aims to take our top performing graduates and get them into the very top of the industry.